kyma-project/opentelemetry-collector-components/processor/serviceenrichmentprocessor/README.md

 | stability   | alpha: metrics,traces, logs |
 | Code Owners | kyma-project/observability  |

-The processor enriches the [service](https://opentelemetry.io/docs/specs/semconv/resource/#service) resource attribute if it is not present.
+The processor enriches the [service resource attribute](https://opentelemetry.io/docs/specs/semconv/resource/#service) if it is not present.
 The processor follows a default priority.
-Currently it has been implemented to enrich the service name based on the following keys:
+Currently it has been implemented to enrich the service name based on the following attribute keys priority:
 ```yaml
     - "k8s.deployment.name",
     - "k8s.daemonset.name",